aghilhooshmand/UGE/README.md

-# 🧬 UGE (Unified Grammatical Evolution) Application
+# 🧬 GE-Lab (Grammatical Evolution Laboratory) Application

 ## 📖 Complete Project Documentation

-Welcome to the UGE application - a comprehensive Streamlit-based web application for running and analyzing Grammatical Evolution setups.
-This document provides complete documentation for understanding, using, and developing with the UGE system.
+Welcome to GE-Lab - a comprehensive Streamlit-based web application for running and analyzing Grammatical Evolution setups.
+A Laboratory for learning how Grammatical Evolution works.
+This document provides complete documentation for understanding, using, and developing with the GE-Lab system.

 ## 🎯 Table of Contents